 Inventories

 Inventories are stated at the lower of cost and net realisable value.
 The cost is determined using the weighted average method.
-Net realisable value is the estimated selling price in the ordinary course of business, less the costs to completion and selling expenses.
+Net realisable value is the estimated selling price in the ordinary course of business, less the selling expenses.